 11. Cleaning Supplies

-Microfiber dusters, brooms, buckets, clothespins, and more are available at Dollar Tree.
+Microfiber dusters, brooms, buckets, clothespins, and more cleaning supplies are available at Dollar Tree.
 Sometimes, it really isn’t worth even a dollar, but other times, the items are great and are well worth stocking up!

 12. Microfiber Towels